 Project Management Vs Engagement Management

 Project management is about completing the project and delivering it to the client.
-Here, the project managers collect the project and product requirements, develop the project plan, and execute the plan, monitoring and controlling the project, delivering the project, and closing the project.
+Here, you collect the project and product requirements, develop the project plan, and execute it, monitoring and controlling the project, delivering the project, and ultimately closing it.

 Engagement management is a part of project management.
 It handles stakeholder management by keeping stakeholders satisfied throughout the project lifecycle.
 It helps get stakeholders’ support.
-In Agile project-management methodology, stakeholder engagement plays a key role, as the client remains involved until the project ends.
+In the Agile project management methodology, stakeholder engagement plays a key role, as the client remains involved throughout the project’s duration.

 Stakeholder Management Vs Engagement Management

 In traditional project management, stakeholder management is part of project management.
-In traditional project management, the customer’s involvement was limited to collecting requirements and accepting the product at the end of the project.
+Here, the customer’s involvement was limited to collecting requirements and accepting the product upon project completion.

-However, in Agile project management, customer involvement continues throughout the project lifecycle; therefore, a different, more collaborative approach is needed, and more robust customer-engagement management is necessary.
+However, in Agile project management, customer involvement continues throughout the project lifecycle; therefore, a different, more collaborative approach is required, and more robust customer engagement management is necessary.
 Engagement management focuses on managing stakeholders, collecting feedback, and implementing it immediately into the product.

 Engagement Manager Vs Project Manager

-In smaller projects, the project managers handle the task of engagement management, but for large and complex projects, the project will need an engagement manager.
+In smaller projects, as a project manager, you handle the task of engagement management, but for large and complex projects, you will need an engagement manager.
 Engagement managers are sometimes also known as workforce managers.
 The engagement manager promotes collaboration among team members, management, clients, suppliers, and contractors.
-They ensure that all communication and other needs of stakeholders are met.
+They ensure that all communication and other stakeholder needs are met.

 Summary